davidsemakula/mukutu-safe/README.md

 #### Add Custom App to Safe

-- Open your Safe app locally (by default via http://localhost:3000/).
-- Go to the Safe web interface at [https://gnosis-safe.io/](https://gnosis-safe.io/) or [https://app.safe.global/](https://app.safe.global/)
-- Create your test safe
-- Go to Apps -> Manage Apps -> Add Custom App
-- Paste your localhost URL, default is http://localhost:3000/
-- You should see "Safe Hyperlane Router" as a new app
+- Follow end user instructions above but use http://localhost:3000/ as the Safe App URL
-- Install the app and try out some interchain transactions on supported remote chains
+- Install the app and try out some interchain transactions on supported remote chains 🚀